bangconghuynh/qsym2/README.md

 There are two main ways of running QSym²:
 - via the command-line interface provided by the binary `qsym2`, or
-- via the exposed Python bindings.
+- via the exposed Python bindings provided by the Python library `qsym2`.

 ### Command-line interface